Meet the NewsChannel9 News Team

 Kim Chapman - Anchor

-Her career has taken her to several cities in the Southeast and she is happy to be calling Chattanooga home.
-Before coming to Chattanooga, Kim was the morning anchor and a reporter for the ABC affiliate in Jacksonville, Florida.
-This is Kim's second tour of duty in Chattanooga.
-She anchored FOX61 First at 10.
+Her career has taken her to several cities in the Southeast and she is happy to be calling Chattanooga home again.
+This is Kim's second tour of duty - if you will - in Chattanooga.
+She was one of the first co-anchors FOX61 First at 10.
+From there Kim moved to Jacksonville, Florida where she co-anchored the morning news at the ABC affiliate.
+Now that she's back in Chattanooga she says it's great to be home!

 Connect with Kim: